Eppinguin/dddice-demiplane-extension/README.md

 # dddice Browser Extension - Demiplane Integration Fork

-This is a custom fork that enables dddice integration on Demiplane.
-With this fork, you can roll 3D dice directly in the Charactersheet for multiple game systems.
+This is a custom fork that enables [dddice](https://dddice.com) integration on Demiplane.
+With this fork, you can roll 3D dice directly in the Charactersheet for multiple game systems including Daggerheart, CosmereRPG, Avatar Legends, and other systems.

-## Supported Systems
+## Supported Systems on Demiplane

 -   Daggerheart (with full special dice support)
 -   CosmereRPG (with Plot Die Support)